 This course provides the student with an understanding of contemporary psychological concepts, theories, methods, issues, and problems in the context of the classic questions of psychology.
 This course is designed primarily for students majoring in Psychology and closely related fields of study.

-PSY 201 Experimental Design in Psychology (3:3:0)
+PSY 201 Quantitative Psychology (3:3:0)